civican/legisinfo/44-1/bills/C-53/bill_text.md

 ### Section 8

-The Government of Canada recognizes that a Métis government set out in column 1 of the schedule is an Indigenous governing body that is authorized to act on behalf of the Métis collectivity set out in column 2 opposite that Métis government and that the Métis collectivity holds the right to self-determination, including the inherent right of self-government recognized and affirmed by section 35 of the `Constitution Act, 1982`.
+  **(**1**)** The Government of Canada recognizes that a Métis government set out in column 1 of the schedule is an Indigenous governing body that is authorized to act on behalf of the Métis collectivity, **including its citizens**, set out in column 2 opposite that Métis government and that the Métis collectivity holds the right to self-determination, including the inherent right of self-government recognized and affirmed by section 35 of the `Constitution Act, 1982`.

+  **(2)** In subsection (1), **Indigenous governing body** means a council, government or other entity that is authorized to act on behalf of an Indigenous group, community or people that holds rights recognized and affirmed by section 35 of the `Constitution Act, 1982` and, for greater certainty, includes a Métis government.

+### Section 8.1

+For greater certainty, nothing in this Act is to be construed as abrogating or derogating from the right to self-determination of a Métis collectivity that has not authorized a Métis government set out in column 1 of the schedule to act on its behalf, including the inherent right of self-government recognized and affirmed by section 35 of the `Constitution Act, 1982`.

 ### Section 9